 - memory loss or forgetfulness

 Complications usually involve existing medical conditions that are made worse by PMS.
-Allergies or eye problems may be more severe, and women who have epilepsy may have more seizures than usual.
-Women who have lupus or rheumatoid arthritis may experience flare-ups during this time.
+Allergies or eye problems may be more severe, and people who have epilepsy may have more seizures than usual.
+Those who have lupus or rheumatoid arthritis may experience flare-ups during this time.

 Making the Diagnosis